Bern

 Overview of Bern

-The Swiss capital of Bern is a wonderful and charming city located in the hilly landscape north of the country’s high Alps.
+Bern is the capital of Switzerland and a wonderful and charming city located in the hilly landscape north of the country’s high Alps.
 The old town is located on an elongated peninsula in the winding run of the River Aares, and its almost endless arcades bring you through the fine medieval town’s streets and sights.

 You can easily see why Bern’s old town is inscribed as a UNESCO world heritage site.
 Here is a unique, homogeneous atmosphere from a time that most places is history and revitalized city centers.
 Old city gates and towers, churches and townhouses are located throughout the city, and as an extra thing, Bern’s many Renaissance figure fountains are preserved in the streets.